LucasVChaves/BubesOS/README.md

 -> Currently it only starts and shows a startup message in the screen.
 -> I plan to add bash-like commands, sound, networking, and basic tools like a shell, calculator, vim-like text editor, simple games (maybe chess or tetris idk), etc.
 -> The project is kinda dead right now, but I plan to maintain it on the future.
+-> The imediate feature is to fix the keyboard support.
+ : *So, basically when I use the shift for uppercase it just locks and I can't get to lowercase again, and capslock just prints a smile and an S for some shitty & unkown reason.*
--> The imediate feature to add is keyboard support and a basic shell.
+-> Next thing is to add a basic shell.